RET1 Law for Economists

 Autumn.
 Offered autumn 2020.

-A written school exam is held each semester (cf. Regulations on full-time studies at the Norwegian School of Economics, NHH, §3-1).
+Written school exams are held each semester, cf. Regulations on full-time studies at the Norwegian School of Economics, NHH, §4-5 and Supplementary provisions to these regulations, section 4.5.

 UPDATED 13 October 2020: The assessment form was revised due to the ongoing corona pandemic.
 See assessment section for details.